ThanhRise/instruction-data-generator/doc/Strategy for Building an AI Agent to Generate Instruction Data.markdown

 - **Objective**: Convert input data (text, images, etc.) into a unified text format for instruction data generation.
 - **Methods**:
   - **Text**: Store input text directly without additional processing.
-  - **Images**: Use an image captioning model to generate textual descriptions.
+  - **Images**: Use an image captioning model or OCR to generate textual descriptions from images.
     - **Recommended Model**: BLIP-2 or Phi-3.5-vision-instruct, advanced multimodal models in 2025 capable of generating detailed and accurate captions.
     - **Rationale**: These models are trained on diverse datasets, enabling them to produce contextually relevant descriptions.
+  - **Document Files (PDF, DOC, PPT)**: Extract all text and images from documents.
+For images, apply OCR or captioning to ensure all embedded information is captured as text.
-  - **Output**: A text dataset comprising original text and captions derived from images.
+  - **Output**: A text dataset comprising original text and captions or OCR results derived from images, ensuring all content from input sources is represented.

 ### Step 2: Instruction Data Generation

-- **Objective**: Generate question-answer pairs from the processed text data.
+- **Objective**: Generate question-answer-instruction triplets from the processed text data.
 - **Key Techniques**:
   - **Two-Stage Method** (Automating Reading Comprehension):
     1. **Answer Extraction**: Identify phrases or text segments that can serve as answers.